 National Geographic is one of the top Instagram accounts online today with more than 61.4 million followers, and it’s easy to see why with its access to gorgeous global imagery and the world’s top photo-explorers.
 Yet it is using its highly engaged follower base to create innovative and visually stunning content with interactive, successful social media marketing campaigns such as Wanderlust.

 Wanderlust is a campaign that invites amateur photographers to submit their best travel photos – and to date, there are more than 55,000 photos on Instagram with the #wanderlustcontest hashstag.
 It’s a powerful example of how the organization has perfected engagement strategies that lead to effective user generated content campaigns.
-Here’s a closer look at why brands should consider user generated content campaigns for Instagram and what they can learn from National Geographic’s example of a successful social media campaign.
+Here’s a closer look at why brands should consider user generated content campaigns for Instagram and what they can learn from National Geographic’s example of a successful social media contest.

 How Travel Marketers are Leveraging User-Generated Content: